Hive2Hive/Hive2Hive/README.md

 ### User Management

-As soon as a node is connected to a network, users can interact with it.
+Once a node is connected to a network, users can interact with it.
 For this, each node provides a user management interface.

 1. user has to provide its credentials
 2. login user (if a user is new to the network, she has to register on her first visit)